Voynich manuscript: Ahmet Ardıç

-In 2018, Ahmet Ardıç, an electrical engineer with an interest in Turkic languages, claimed in a YouTube video that the Voynich script is a kind of Old Turkic written in a "poetic" style.
-The text would then be written using "phonemic orthography", meaning the author spelled out words as they heard them.
-Ardıç claimed to have deciphered and translated over 30% of the manuscript.
-His submission to the journal Digital Philology was rejected in 2019.
+In February 2018, Ahmet Ardıç, a Turkish Canadian electrical engineer with an interest in Turkic linguistics, claimed that the manuscript is written in a language variety derived from Old Turkic.
+The text was written using "phonemic orthography", meaning the manuscript's author spelled out words as they were heard phonetically.
+The findings were presented at a conference related to Turkish World Studies.
+Ardıç began deciphering the manuscript four years earlier with the help of his two sons.
+"Ahmet noticed that the words in the book appeared to be built of repetitive roots with prefixes and suffixes added.
+It reminded him of his native Turkish [...]
+At first he found seven characters that were the same as Old Turkic, and slowly the language revealed itself [...]
+Other illustrations allowed them to match up Old Turkic words with the images pictured", reported The Canadian Press.
+Ardıç's team claimed to have deciphered and translated at least 300 words "and is confident there is now sufficient vocabulary to read at least 30% of the manuscript."
+His submission to the journal Digital Philology: A Journal of Medieval Cultures was rejected in 2019.
+Following criticism from linguist Koen Gheuens on the grounds of it being reminiscent of goropism akin to Sun Language Theory, Ardıç released a 195-page paper attempting to clarify his position and accusing Gheuens of bias and ad hominem attacks.

 Gerard Cheshire

-In 2019, Gerard Cheshire, a biology research assistant at the University of Bristol, made headlines for his theory that the manuscript was written in a "calligraphic proto-Romance" language.
+In May 2019, Gerard Cheshire, a biology research assistant at the University of Bristol, claimed that the manuscript is written in a "calligraphic proto-Romance" language.
 He claimed to have deciphered the manuscript in two weeks using a combination of "lateral thinking and ingenuity."
 Cheshire has suggested that the manuscript is "a compendium of information on herbal remedies, therapeutic bathing, and astrological readings"; that it contains numerous descriptions of medicinal plants and passages that focus on female physical and mental health, reproduction, and parenting; and that the manuscript is the only known text written in proto-Romance.
 He further claimed: "The manuscript was compiled by Dominican nuns as a source of reference for Maria of Castile, Queen of Aragon."

-Cheshire claims that the fold-out illustration on page 158 depicts a volcano, and theorizes that it places the manuscript's creators near the island of Vulcano which was an active volcano during the 15th century.
+In June 2023, Cheshire published his translation of the foldout illustration on page 158.

-However, experts in medieval documents disputed this interpretation vigorously, with the executive director of the Medieval Academy of America, Lisa Fagin Davis, denouncing the paper as "just more aspirational, circular, self-fulfilling nonsense".
-Approached for comment by Ars Technica, Davis gave this explanation:
+He claims that it depicts a volcano, and theorises that it places the manuscript's creators near the island of Vulcano which was an active volcano during the 15th century.
+However, experts in medieval documents disputed this interpretation vigorously.
+Approached for comment, Lisa Fagin Davis gave this explanation:

 The University of Bristol subsequently removed a reference to Cheshire's claims from its website, referring, in a statement, to concerns about the validity of the research and stating: "This research was entirely the author's own work and is not affiliated with the University of Bristol, the School of Arts nor the Centre for Medieval Studies".